 - 1/2 sweet yellow onion, chopped

-Heat the oven to 400 degrees F. Spray a 9×13-inch baking dish with non-stick cooking spray.
+Preheat the oven to 400 degrees F. and lightly spray a 9×13-inch baking dish with cooking spray.

 In a medium-sized bowl, add the cornbread mix, 1/2 cup of cheddar cheese, milk, egg, and canned corn.
 Stir until well combined.
 Pour into the prepared baking dish.
 Bake for 15 minutes or just until set.